zerospeech/zerospeech2017/README.md

 ### Baseline replication

-**TODO** describe track2 baseline process
+THIS IS NOT YET AVAILABLE

-You can replicate the baseline on one of the corpus with the command:
+When available you will be able to replicate the baseline on one of the corpus with the command:

     bash /track2/baseline/baseline_french/run.sh